QTC-UMD/dds-sweeper/README.md

 ## Serial API
 Note: Commands must be terminated with `\n`.

+* `reset`:
+Kills the current run and resets the DDS-Sweeper to default settings.

+* `abort`:
+Kills the current run.
+No promises about what the output will be after an `abort`.

 * `version`:
 Responds with a string containing the firmware version.